gersonazgo/gscraper/README.md

 ### Install Chromedriver
 Chromedriver is required to get the scraper up and running.
 Get the latest version from [chromedriver website](https://chromedriver.storage.googleapis.com/index.html) and copy it to
 `/usr/local/bin`.
-To make sure its are working, reopen your shell (terminal) and type `chromedriver`.
+To make sure its working, reopen your shell (terminal) and type `which chromedriver`.

 #### Mac Users Only
 If you're on a mac, you can try running `ruby lib/install.rb`.
 That will copy a sample working chromedriver version to `/usr/local/bin` for you.